Veruthas/logarch/README.md

                                                  (hours | days | day | weekday | time) (to calculate next)
                                                  <args>

                 trace.dat                   -- log of all the commands

-                tags.dat                    -- list of all tags (copied to each node)

-    <Variable Path>                 -- per installation files
-        nodes/
-            <##########>/

-                pacman-base.dat             -- file with the extra non-repo pacman.conf info

-                pacman-repo.dat             -- file listing pacman.conf's repositories